 Using the right tools to transform your data into clean and structured sets of information is the first step to getting your hands on the insights you really need.
 The second step is to connect the dots and draw the right connections between the individual data points.

-And what better way to do so than by visualising what is already there?
+And what better way to do so than by visualizing what is already there?

 In a world of constant information overload, visuals are crucial.
 Essentially, they serve two main purposes.
 On the one hand, visuals attract people’s attention, while on the other, they help put information in the right context and help make sense of it all.

-Internally, marketers have been using visualisations to illustrate whether or not certain marketing efforts are paying off, how their campaigns are performing and what kind of messages are actually having an impact on customers.
+Internally, marketers have been using visualizations to illustrate whether or not certain marketing efforts are paying off, how their campaigns are performing, and what kind of messages are actually having an impact on customers.

-For customers, in turn, “data visualisation helps guide them through the sales funnel.
-These visualisations can be incredible tools, clearly demonstrating the upside of a product or service.
-If packaged with reasonable, balanced, and no-nonsense content that interprets the data, the power of data visualisation can translate into sales,” according to digital marketing expert Mike Canarelli.
+For customers, in turn, “data visualization helps guide them through the sales funnel.
+These visualizations can be incredible tools, clearly demonstrating the upside of a product or service.
+If packaged with reasonable, balanced, and no-nonsense content that interprets the data, the power of data visualization can translate into sales,” according to digital marketing expert Mike Canarelli.